Karen McCrimmon

-Karen A. McCrimmon (née Martin; born 1959) is a Canadian Armed Forces veteran, mediator, and politician.
+Karen A. McCrimmon (née Martin) is a Canadian Armed Forces veteran, mediator, and politician.
 She is the member of provincial parliament (MPP) for Kanata—Carleton and was elected in a by-election on July 27, 2023 as a member of the Ontario Liberal Party.

 She previously served as the Member of Parliament for Kanata—Carleton from 2015 to 2021.
 After a 31-year military career, McCrimmon retired as a lieutenant colonel.
 She was the first female navigator and the first woman to command a Canadian Forces air force squadron.

 She became involved in federal politics with the Liberal Party of Canada in 2008.
 In 2011, McCrimmon was the Liberal candidate for the federal election in the Carleton—Mississippi Mills riding and, in 2013, she unsuccessfully bid for the Liberal leadership.
 She was first elected to Parliament in the 2015 federal election and re-elected in 2019.
 She did not seek re-election in 2021, citing health issues.
 In 2023, McCrimmon was elected to Provincial Parliament in the Kanata-Carleton by-election.